The multi elliptic-localized solutions and their asymptotic behaviors for the mKdV equation: Abstract

 \section{Abstract}

-We mainly construct and analyze the multi elliptic-breather solutions under the periodic solutions background for the focusing modified Korteweg-de Vries (mKdV) equation.
-Based on the Darboux-B\"{a}cklund transformation, we provide a uniform expression for the multi elliptic-breather solutions by the Jacobi theta functions.
-Then, a sufficient condition of the elastic collision among the breathers is given through the symmetric analysis.
-As $t\rightarrow\pm \infty$, the asymptotic behaviors of the multi elliptic-breather solutions are provided directly in two categories: along the line $l_i^{\pm}$ with different velocity $v_i$ and on the region $R_{i}^{\pm}$ between the breathers.
-We also obtain that the multi elliptic-breather solutions could degenerate into the constant solution, solitons or breathers under the constant background, as $k\rightarrow 0^+$.
-Moreover, we provide some examples of the multi elliptic-breather solutions to visualize above analysis.
+We mainly construct and analyze the multi elliptic-localized solutions under the background of elliptic function solutions for the focusing modified Korteweg-de Vries (mKdV) equation.
+Based on the Darboux-B\"{a}cklund transformation, we provide a uniform expression for these solutions by the Jacobi theta functions.
+The asymptotic behaviors of multi elliptic-localized solutions are provided directly in two categories.
+By the consistent asymptotic expression of those solutions, we obtain that the collisions between the elliptic-breathers/solitons are elastic.
+Moreover, a sufficient condition of the strictly elastic collision between the solitons and breathers has been given by the symmetric analysis.
+In addition, as $k\rightarrow0^{+}$, the multi elliptic-localized solutions degenerate into solitons, breathers or soliton-breather solutions, which implies that we extend the solutions from the constant and vanishing backgrounds to the periodic solutions backgrounds.
+Moreover, we illustrate figures of the multi elliptic-localized solutions to visualize the above analysis.